igloo1505/igloo1505/README.md

 As for the technologies that I'm most familiar with, I've worked with React and Node for around 8 years, Python for the last few years and had little spurts of Lua and Swift mixed in there as well.
 As my last little life journey might indicate, I can be a bit ADHD at times and that leads me to constantly search for new challenges and things to learn.
 When it comes to tech, if a job prospect doesn't take me down another path Rust is likely next up on my list, with Kotlin following shortly.

 Now that I've checked this paper off of my bucket list, if anyone is looking for a React, Node, or Python developer please reach out.
-I need to buy dog food for this princess...
+I need to buy treats for this princess...

 <img src="./Layla.jpg" width=300 align=left style="border-radius: 20px; margin: auto 30px auto auto">